-Last week, the UK and France came so close to a having a real, bona fide war about scallops that you could almost smell the garlic, if you were in the Alps, because that is where the French would run to in order to hide.
-I polished my LARPing armour and began practising my French, but to no avail – I was once again left snaffling my violence hit from video games I like to play in my boxer shorts.
+Last week, the UK and France came so close to having a real, bona fide war about scallops that you could almost smell the garlic.
+I polished my LARPing armor and began practicing my French, but alas, fighting never broke out and I was once again left to get my violence fix from playing video games in my boxer shorts.

-Thankfully a bunch of Mexican students, some Panamaniacs and a cabal of Kosovan politicians soon decided to smash that disgusting outbreak of peace and brightened up my week.
+Thankfully a bunch of Mexican students, some Panamaniacs, and a cabal of Kosovan politicians decided to smash that disgusting outbreak of peace and brightened up my week.
 Aw, you guyz.

-You'd think Mexico's induction into World Peace Update would be focused on the ongoing, bloody narco-war that seems to have been ravaging the country for longer than I've been alive, but no, instead I thought I'd give you a heads-up on some really hardcore teachers and students.
+You'd think Mexico's induction into World Peace Update would be focused on the ongoing, bloody narco-war that seems to have been ravaging the country for longer than I've been alive.
+But no, instead I thought I'd give you a heads-up on some really angry teachers and students.
 Last week, 120 trainee teachers in the state of Michoacan were arrested by police after a fierce battle broke out over changes to the curriculum.
-Furious that English and IT were being imposed upon students from what is a heavily rural state, the guys decided to occupy three of their campuses, hijack passing vehicles and city buses (40, in total) and hold the drivers hostage.
+Furious that English and IT were being imposed upon students in a heavily rural state, the guys decided to occupy three of their campuses, hijack passing vehicles and city buses (40 in total), and hold the drivers hostage.

 Since the dispute has been going on since the beginning of the month, the police decided to move in and regain control.
-The students defended the seized campus by throwing rocks, homemade rockets and setting fire to the hijacked vehicles to use them as road blocks.
+The students defended the seized campus by throwing rocks, homemade rockets, and setting fire to the hijacked vehicles to use them as road blocks.
 Eventually the police wrested back control of the buildings in a battle that saw a number of them wounded.
 I guess the lesson here is not to underestimate how seriously Mexican students take their education.
-America, who knew?
-Mexicans aren't lazy after all.
-Especially if you try to stop them farming.

 As the civil war drags on, the regime's arsenal seems to become crueler and less mindful of civilian casualties.
 Fuel air bombs are designed to increase the number of deaths and damage buildings, owing to a longer blast wave than most munitions.
-In some forms, the bombs release a cloud of vapour upon impact that can fill buildings, bunkers and open areas and can then be ignited.
+In some forms, the bombs release a cloud of vapor upon impact that can fill buildings, bunkers, and open areas and then be ignited.
 The effect on the human body is particularly unpleasant, with those near the ignition point routinely suffering obliteration.
-Those at the fringes are most likely to suffer internal injuries, including burst eardrums, crushed inner ear organs, severe concussions, ruptured lungs and internal organs and blindness.
+Those at the fringes are most likely to suffer internal injuries, including burst eardrums, crushed inner ear organs, severe concussions, ruptured lungs and internal organs, and blindness.

-Further north in Aleppo, the Syrian army shelled yet another bakery in an attack that was likely not an accident and left at least 20 dead.
-Attacks like these are unfortunately not uncommon in the hotly contested nothern city and only give greater impetus to the efforts to bring forward a ceasefire – an issue being raised among the international community yet again.
+Farther north in Aleppo, the Syrian army shelled yet another bakery in an attack that was likely not an accident and left at least 20 dead.
+Attacks like these are unfortunately not uncommon in the hotly contested nothern city and only give greater impetus to the efforts to bring forward a ceasefire—an issue being raised among the international community yet again.

 The ceasefire put forward by the joint UN/Arab League envoy, Lakhdar Brahimi, is aimed for the Muslim holiday of Eid Al-Adha.
 At this point, after so many failed ceasefires and monitoring missions, any ceasefire needs sufficient backing from both the regime and the rebels as well as their backers to be successful, or else massacres like the above will continue and the civilians will again be left to suffer the slaughter.